By Sue Rodman

 One of my favorite signs that the Holidays are near is all the festive holiday light displays around town.
 Nothing can get you into the holiday spirit like millions of twinkling lights set to holiday music.
 Here’s a list of places to see beautiful Holiday Lights in Atlanta.
-For those traveling during the holiday season, there is also an ezine with Holiday Light displays across the country.
 Know others, even if it’s just a neighbor’s awesome display, leave a comment and let us know.

 Atlanta Botanical Gardens: Garden Lights, Holiday Nights

 Dates: Nov.
 16, 2013 – Jan.
 4, 2014 | 5 – 10 pm

 Cost: $17 for adults, $11 for children 3 – 12 Monday – Wednesday